KatieBullock/retro-board/README.md

 ## About The Project

 Retrospective boards are extremely useful within the Scrum workflow, particularly during the last of the four basic ceremonies for each sprint or software release, the sprint retrospective.
-This app allows users to manage their projects by catergozing what went well, what needs improvement, and what steps to take next within color-coded and easy to read boards!
+This app allows users to manage their projects by categorizing what went well, what needs improvement, and what steps to take next within color-coded and easy to read boards!

 ### Built With